 f(x) = { x + 1, if x < 0 { x², if x ≥ 0

 To evaluate f(-3), you use the first rule because -3 < 0.
 So f(-3) = -3 + 1 = -2.
-For f(2), you use the second rule: f(2) = 4 Worth keeping that in mind..
+For f(2), you use the second rule: f(2) = 4 Easy to understand, harder to ignore.
+Worth knowing..

 Graphing these means drawing each piece on its own section.
 The point where the rule changes is usually included in one piece or the other, not both.